DibbayajyotiRoy/child-marriage/README.md

 ## Support

-For questions or support, please refer to the project’s main [Lovable page](https://lovable.dev/projects/9ec50553-58e8-4afe-b5f8-ce7e0da74530) or contact the maintainers.
+For questions or support, please contact the maintainers or refer to the project documentation.

 ---